 The lesson is clear: No company, not even Google—which posted nearly $70 billion in ad revenue last year—can avoid fiscal discipline.
 Google’s expense management is key to its long-term success, because online advertising competitors are racing to steal its revenue.
 As such, Porat and her team regularly urge Google’s business units to bring their spending and earnings in line.
 “Ruth is approachable and warm, but she is persistent in what she wants—and she asks direct questions,” an anonymous employee told Fortune.

-How are we collaborating with other departments?
+Question #2: How are we collaborating with other departments?

 An Accenture study found that the No. 1 area of needed improvement for finance leaders was communication.
 That’s a big problem when CEOs need their finance chiefs to be more involved in strategy and essentially act as a COO, monitoring the entire company to ensure resources are efficiently deployed.
 Businesses cannot operate well in silos.
 Make sure you’re meeting consistently with every department, from HR and IT to customer service and sales.

-What can we make self-service?
+Question #3: What financial and reporting processes can we make self-service?

 Giving budget managers more access to the financial data, via cloud tools and dashboards, means your team isn’t drowning in requests for information—and you’ll have better buy-in from departments during the budget planning process.
 “I suspect that most senior corporate executives—especially those in finance—fail to appreciate the value of self-service reporting,” wrote Robert Kugel, senior vice president and research director at business tech firm Ventana Research.
 “It frees up the considerable resources organizations collectively waste on unproductive work, and it increases responsiveness and agility of the company as a whole.”

-How is HR tying performance reviews to financial goals?
+Question #4: How is HR tying performance reviews to financial goals?

 Once you’ve taken a holistic look at your company and established regular forecasts, you need to really drill down to ensure that individuals and teams are committed to the goals you’ve created.
 Employee reviews and team evaluations need to be tied to an organization’s financial goals.
 That means breaking down big goals by using scorecards or dashboards to track progress, which keeps team members motivated.

-Have we automated as much as possible?
+Question #5: Have we automated our FP&A processes as much as possible?

 Gathering data is a time sink, and it robs your team of the time to think strategically.
 That’s particularly true if you’re a company dealing with multiple currencies, multiple regions, or multiple branches, where data has to be pulled from numerous sources and then possibly converted and verified.
 Automation also helps you see the big picture—and possible problems—more clearly.
 “Automating and consolidating business processes gives us invaluable, real-time insight into spending, policy adherence, and potential abuse,” wrote Ted Pastva, CFO at Philadelphia’s Archer Investment Management Solutions and a former finance team member at food delivery service Seamless.

-Am I focused on the future?
+Question #6: Am I focused on the future?

 Tactical finance leaders get bogged down in the past, focusing retrospectively on whether the company hit its budget goals.
 But strategic CFOs know they need to be able to look around corners to understand their businesses’ future.
 According to the Adaptive Insights CFO Indicator Q2 2016 survey, 44% of CFOs say predictive analysis, strategic modeling, and answering what-if scenarios are critical.
 They’re not just interested in mitigating risks as they occur, but in proactively measuring risks and offering strategies for turning them into opportunities.
 How do you ensure you’re looking ahead?